-Approximately 30 per cent of the UK population have high blood pressure.
-Many studies show that vegetarians, and vegans in particular, have lower blood pressure than meat-eaters.
+Approximately 30 per cent of the UK population have high blood pressure, with diet a key factor.
+However, many studies show that vegetarians, and vegans in particular, have lower blood pressure than meat-eaters.

 What does research say about high blood pressure?

 So, can a vegan diet help with high blood pressure?
 Research consistently shows that a diet free from animal products can be hugely beneficial.

 - A 2017 paper examined the evidence for a plant-based diet and hypertension management.
 It concluded ‘that consuming a diet that is mostly or exclusively plant-based appears prudent for the prevention and treatment of hypertension.’